 And I wouldn’t rely on fashion school for these skills.

-So, if you want to learn how to create them, on your own, for free, here are some additional resources for you to get started right now!
+So, if you want to learn how to create them, on your own, for free, grab my guide to get started right now!